Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Introduction

-This paper aims to validate the following hypotheses: \begin{enumerate} \item Using CB-MPC as the local planner for real-time receding horizon multi-robot motion planning results in a higher success rate than tracking a CBS plan with vanilla MPC. \item Compared to other MPC formulations (joint, prioritized, and distributed), CB-MPC is more computationally efficient and has a higher success rate across a variety of environments. \item Using CB-MPC, larger scale multi-robot motion planning problems can be solved in a receding horizon fashion that would otherwise take significantly longer to solve with one-shot MAMP algorithms with a similar solution quality. \end{enumerate} The remainder of this paper is organized as follows.
-Sec.~\ref{sec:related} summarizes the related works.
+This paper aims to validate the following hypotheses: \begin{enumerate} \item Using CB-MPC as the local planner for receding horizon multi-robot motion planning results in a higher success rate than tracking a MAPF plan with a single robot MPC that does not include inter-robot collision constraints (Vanilla-MPC). \item Compared to other MPC formulations (vanilla, joint, prioritized, and distributed), CB-MPC scales better with more robots and provides higher success rate without compromising solution quality. \end{enumerate} This paper is organized as follows.
+Sec.~\ref{sec:related} summarizes related works.
 Sec.~\ref{sec:preliminaries} describes the preliminaries.
-Sec.~\ref{sec:cb-mpc} presents a detailed description of the CB-MPC algorithm.
+Sec.~\ref{sec:cb-mpc} presents the CB-MPC algorithm.
 Sec.~\ref{sec:results} describes the experiments and Sec.~\ref{sec:realresults} presents results in a variety of environments.
 Sec.~\ref{sec:conclusion} concludes the paper and notes future work.